dieharders/obrew-api-js/README.md

 A TypeScript/JavaScript API library providing React hooks for interacting with the Obrew AI backend services.

-Used to interact with Obrew Studio: Server https://github.com/dieharders/obrew-studio-server And used by the Obrew Studio WebUI https://github.com/dieharders/brain-dump
+Used to interact with Obrew Studio: Server https://github.com/dieharders/obrew-studio-server

+Used by the Obrew Studio: WebUI https://github.com/dieharders/brain-dump

 ## Features